Letters authorizing first cattle drive from Texas

 By 1763, Great Britain's land claims included the eastern bank of the Mississippi River and Florida, which had been previously controlled by Spain.
 Eager to reclaim their land and push the British out, Spain officially joined the American Revolution in 1779.
 That year the Spanish Governor of Louisiana, Bernardo de Galvez, supported the Americans by sending 2,000 barrels of gunpowder, tons of lead, and clothing to General George Washington.
 He and his troops also engaged the British army in battles from Baton Rouge to the Bahamas.

 To feed the Spanish troops engaged in the American Revolution, Galvez asked for support from neighboring Texas in the form of Texas cattle.
 In these letters from 1779, the Commanding General of New Spain gives permission to drive 2,000 head of cattle from Texas to Louisiana.
-From 1779 to 1782, between 10,000 and 15,000 head of Texas cattle were driven eastward.
+Records indicate that cattle were purchased from ranches connected to missions, but there is no evidence the cattle arrived in Louisiana.

 Courtesy Dolph Briscoe Center for American History, The University of Texas at Austin